nisrinafano/rest_api_surplus/README.md

-# Coding Challenge Surplus
+# Coding Challenge Rest API

-This project is made by Nisrina Fadhilah Fano as a coding challenge for the recruitment process at Surplus as a Backend Developer.
+This project is made by Nisrina Fadhilah Fano as a coding challenge.

 <b>Framework: Laravel 8.6.12</b>